Here in Spain, the fish and seafood is the best in Europe. But how do you know what you’re ordering when the menu is in Spanish?

 - Rebosado: in batter (this could be either romana or andaluza)

-- A la marinera: cooked in white wine + onion sauce (e.g. mejillones a la marinera)
+- A la marinera: cooked in a white wine + onion sauce (e.g. mejillones a la marinera)

 - Al vapor: steamed

-- Al a sal.
-A whole fish encased in coarse salt and then baked in the oven.
-It’s a great way of making sure the fish is moist and full of flavour.
-The salt is mixed with water, so it is slightly damp (some recipes recommend egg white) and the fish is covered.
-During cooking, the salt forms a hard crust around the fish.
-It’s then cracked open and discarded when the fish is done.
+- A la sal.
+A whole fish with scales on, encased in coarse salt and then baked in the oven.
+The salt makes sure the fish doesn’t dry out, so it emerges from the oven moist and full of flavour.
+The salt is mixed with water, so it is slightly damp (some recipes recommend egg white) and it’s then packed around the fish.
+During cooking, the salt forms a hard crust.
+When the fish is cooked, the crust is then cracked open and discarded.
 The skin can be lifted away easily with a knife, leaving you a perfectly cooked fish.
 And no, it doesn’t taste salty at all!
 Lubina al a sal is a favourite on the Costa Blanca.

 - Fritos: fried (e.g. pescaditos fritos: an assortment of small fried fish)

-If you are buying in a pescadería (fishmonger), or a supermarket fish counter to cook at home, staff will normally prepare the fish for you.
+In the supermarket or pescadería (fish shop), ask the staff to prepare the fish for you – it’s completely normal in Spain.
 There’s a level of expertise and pride in the job that you usually don’t find in the UK, especially in supermarkets.

 Some handy words and phrases: